code-lab-org/nost-tools/docs/source/learning_resources/installation.rst

 Next Step
 ---------

-The Getting Started Guide is a simple test case which publishes utility scores to a dashboard.
-It is comprised of just two applications and is a good place to start.
-For documentation, please see: :ref:`getStarted`.
+The hands-on tutorial will walk you through the FireSat+ test suite and is a good next step.
+It starts with the installation process given here and continues with a :ref:`tutorialSystemDescription`.